pzoli/Homework4Telekocsi/README.md

 I make an @Enity annotatons based database manager framework for easy and rapid administration program development that use Primefaces and its Extesions package.

-I can rapidly connect database structure creation with jsf GUI creation with dynamic forms, filterable and orderable tables from entity annotations.
+I can rapidly connect database structure creation with JSF GUI creation with dynamic forms, filterable and orderable tables from entity annotations.

 Additional I can make JSF GUIs with Velocity templates from annotated entities, so JSF can be dynamic and static generated for old codebase users, and I can generate any non JSF (like angular) GUIs.
 I'd like mixed JavaEE and Microprofile services with Keycloak.
 With this code I can easily help developers to migrate from old codebase to new designed codebase.